semanticClimate/p/en/docs/3-0-0-pyami.md

   - semanticclimate
 ---
 ## An Overview of #semanticClimate Toolkit
-The Toolkit consists of a number of components which work together in a toolchain.
-There’s more than one toolchain for different things that we're going to do.
+The Toolkit consists of several components which work together as a toolchain.
+There can be more than one toolchain.
 The [pyami](https://github.com/petermr/pyami) tool takes a PDF and converts it into HTML pages.
 These HTML pages are processed to get structured or semantic HTML.
 We also add meaning to a lot of the components of the HTML.
-We can reorganize, search, or  annotate the structured HTML
+We can reorganize, search, or annotate the structured HTML.

 ## Converting Raw PDF to Semantic HTML
 Watch this 15 min. to get a glimpse of IPCC report PDF and semantic HTML version.